SourceDocs/SourceDocs/README.md

 SourceDocs generates markdown files that you can store and browse inline within your project repository.

+### Features
+- ✅ Browse reference documentation within the project repository (great for private projects)
+- ✅ Browse reference documentation on GitHub Pages (great for public projects)

 ## Installation

+Requirements:
-Make sure the Swift 4 runtime is installed in your computer (Swift 4 comes with Xcode 9).
+- Swift 4 runtime installed in your computer.

 ### Homebrew